neil-morrison44/MiSTer_tty2pico/arduino/README.md

 #### GIF Files

 Both static and animated GIF files are currently supported, minus transparency at the moment.
 The performance of GIF files found in the wild can vary greatly.
 You can try something like [Ezgif.com](https://ezgif.com/optimize) to resize and try optimization steps like using a single color table for all frames, reducing color depth or adjust frame counts and timings.
 Compression can work but doesn't always produce great results.
-The optimize transparency option can greatly reduce file size, but usually in a very destructive manner to the output.
+The optimize transparency option can greatly reduce file size, but usually in a very destructive manner to the output when using anything but the `0%` value.
 If running from an SD then file size shouldn't be too much of a concern, as the images are streamed from the SD card as they're animated.

 By default an animated GIF will only play once through the animation cycle targeting the intetended frame delay from the file.
 To force a GIF file to play on a continuous loop, add a `.loop` to the filename, like `sega.loop.gif`.
 To force a GIF file to play without a frame delay (no FPS limit), add a `.fast` to the filename, like `gba.fast.gif`.